 Is this right for me

 You can read more about these career personality types here.

 People who are suitable for this job tends to like following set procedures and routines.
 They like working with data and details more than with ideas..

 They also like starting up and carrying out projects.
 They like leading people and making many decisions.
 Sometimes they require risk taking and often deal with business.

-Energy Auditors job description, Energy Auditors salary, Energy Auditors information, what is the job of an Energy Auditor like, pros and cons about Energy Auditors, colleges and universities for Energy Auditors, is Energy Auditors the right career for me, Medium careers to get into, careers in Business and Finance
+Energy Auditors job description, Energy Auditors salary, Energy Auditors information, what is the job of an Energy Auditor like, pros and cons about Energy Auditors, colleges and universities for Energy Auditors, is Energy Auditors the right career for me, careers in Business and Finance

 Building Performance Consultant, Certified Energy Manager, Commercial Energy Auditor, Commercial Energy Rater, Energy Analyst, Energy Audit Advisor, Energy Auditor, Energy Conservation Representative, Energy Conservation Technician, Energy Consultant